anujp22/Expense-Tracker-Project/README.md

 # Expense-Tracker-Project
+Download PostgreSQL
-## Download Requirement.txt using following command
+## Download Requirement.txt using the following command
 ```
 pip install -r requirements.txt
 ```
-Run this command in terminal to install all the required dependancies to run this python program
+Run this command in the terminal to install all the required dependencies to run this Python program